Miami-Dade And Broward To Move Into Phase 2 Reopening On Monday

-MIAMI (CBSMiami) — Miami-Dade and Broward counties will be moved to Phase 2 of reopening effective Monday Sept.
+MIAMI (CBSMiami) — Miami-Dade and Broward counties will be moving to Phase 2 of reopening effective Monday Sept.
 14.

-Joined by Miami-Dade Mayor Carlos Gimenez and Miami-Dade Public Schools Superintendent Alberto Carvalho, Gov. Ron DeSantis made the announcement Friday afternoon at the Frost Museum in Miami.
+Joined by Miami-Dade Mayor Carlos Gimenez and Miami-Dade Public Schools Superintendent Alberto Carvalho, Gov. Ron DeSantis made the announcement Friday afternoon at the Phillip and Patricia Frost Museum of Science in Miami.

 “Today I’m announcing that effective Monday, both Broward and Miami Dade counties will moved into Phase 2 and of course the most significant aspect of that is that it clears the pathway for in-person instruction to resume, of course, at the parents discretion and we want to continue to offer parents the ability to do remote learning if that’s what they want to do,” said DeSantis.